Pacific Southwest

 The Pacific Southwest (Suroeste del Pacífico) is a region of the United States.
-In its broadest definition, it encompasses five states: California, Arizona, Hawaii, Utah, and part of Nevada.
+In its broadest definition, it encompasses three states: Hawaii, California, and Nevada.
 The region is one of cultural diversity seen all over.
-Several major urban areas lie within the region, including Los Angeles.
+Several major urban areas lie within the region.

 Definition

-There is no universally accepted definition of the phrase "Pacific Southwest."
-Whereas the related term "Southwest" as shorthand for Southwestern United States is generally used in a cultural or historical sense (for example, to refer to parts of the United States that were once part of the First Mexican Empire), the term "Pacific Southwest" is more commonly defined strictly by geographic or ecological factors.

-For example, the American Society for Photogrammetry and Remote Sensing has a geographical application of the term, defining it as California, Arizona, Nevada and Hawaii.
+There is no universal border of the Pacific Southwest for example, the American Society for Photogrammetry and Remote Sensing has a geographical application of the term, defining it as California, Arizona, Nevada and Hawaii.
 The Fish and Wildlife Service, on the other hand, uses an ecological approach to define it as California, Nevada, and the Klamath Basin (which includes parts of Oregon).

 Ambiguity regarding the term is further compounded by the fact that even several United States federal agencies use different definitions.
 In addition to the Fish and Wildlife Service mentioned above, the Environmental Protection Agency defines Pacific Southwest as California, Nevada, Arizona and Hawaii, and the Forest Service defines it as California, Hawaii, and other U.S. islands in the Pacific Ocean.